manishmadugula/Notes/os/notes-osconcepts.md

 - Now consider what would happen if a parent did not invoke wait() and instead terminated, thereby leaving its child processes as orphans.
 Traditional UNIX systems addressed this scenario by assigning the init process as the new parent to orphan processes.
 The init process periodically invokes wait(), thereby allowing the exit status of any orphaned process to be collected and releasing the orphan’s process identifier and process-table entry.

+### Fork and Exec
+- Fork is an operation whereby a process creates a copy of itself.
+- When a process calls fork, it is deemed the parent process and the newly created process is its child.
+After the fork, both processes not only run the same program, but they resume execution as though both had called the system call.
+They can then inspect the call's return value to determine their status, child or parent, and act accordingly. (return value is pid of child process for parent and zero for child).
+- A child process uses the same pc(program counter), same CPU registers, same open files which use in the parent process.
+- The fork operation creates a separate address space for the child.
+The child process has an exact copy of all the memory segments of the parent process.
+In modern UNIX variants that follow the virtual memory model from SunOS-4.0, copy-on-write semantics are implemented and the physical memory need not be actually copied.
+Instead, virtual memory pages in both processes may refer to the same pages of physical memory until one of them writes to such a page: then it is copied.
+This optimization is important in the common case where fork is used in conjunction with exec to execute a new program: typically, the child process performs only a small set of actions before it ceases execution of its program in favour of the program to be started, and it requires very few, if any, of its parent's data structures.
+- Then, the copy, called the "child process", calls the exec system call to overlay itself with the other program: it ceases execution of its former program in favor of the other.
+- Some UNIX systems have chosen to have two versions of fork(), one that duplicates all threads and another that duplicates only the thread that invoked the fork() system call.
+- Which of the two versions of fork() to use depends on the application.
+If exec() is called immediately after forking, then duplicating all threads is unnecessary, as the program specified in the parameters to exec() will replace the process.
+In this instance, duplicating only the calling thread is appropriate.
+If, however, the separate process does not call exec() after forking, the separate process should duplicate all threads.
 ## IPC
 - There are two fundamental models of interprocess communication: shared memory and message passing.
 - Chrome's multiprocess architecture, .
 If one website crashes, only its renderer process is affected; all other processes remain unharmed.